foldda/rda/README.md

 First, the storage locations in the space are addressed by integer indexes, rather than by names or string paths.
 This allows a client to access an RDA's content with no meta-data knowledge.

-Second, the number of dimensions of the space, and the length of the array at each dimension, can be (practically unlimited) expanded as required.
-So from a client's encoding needs, the space's storge is infinite and always available.
+Second, both the number of dimensions of the space and the length of the array at each dimension can be dynamically expanded as required.
+So for a client's encoding needs, the space's storage is practically sufficient and is always available.

 Third, as a sub-dimension in an RDA space is also a multi-dimensional array, it is also an RDA storage itself, meaning **an RDA's encoding space is recursive** i.e. an RDA can be stored inside another RDA.
 This is why RDA can be used to store arbitrarily complex data objects.

-## Charian - An Easy RDA Encoding and Parsing API
+## Charian - A Simple RDA Encoding/Decoding API

 Charian is an RDA encoding and parsing API implemented in C#, Java, and Python.
 Charian is available as [a separate GitHub repo](https://github.com/foldda/charian).

-Charian API intuitively uses the postal service metaphor while hiding the underlying encoding and parsing mechanics, that is, it uses an RDA-encoded string as a "container" object for storing data, and accessing the stored data items via integer-based indexing.
+Charian API intuitively hides the underlying RDA encoding and parsing details from the clients, where the data serialization process via the API is similar to posting a parcel using the post office.
+That is, a client uses an RDA-encoded string as a "container" object for storing data and accessing the stored data items in an RDA container via integer-based indexing.
 For example, in C#, this is how a client app may send and receive data by firstly encoding the data as an RDA string into a file, then retrieving the data by reading and parsing the RDA string from the file.

 ```csharp
     using Charian;